DavidPowell/OpenModes/doc/install.rst

    it is available for Windows, Linux and Mac OSX.

    Python 3.5 is recommended, and Python 2.7 will continue to be supported.
+   Python versions 3.3 and 3.4 should work, but these python versions do not have pre-compiled windows binaries.

 2. Install `gmsh`_ **version 2.8.4 or later**